nnym/reflect/README.md

 I try to keep this library mostly stable; although occasionally (with prior notice or otherwise) I may break things.

 reflect depends on [unsafe](https://github.com/auoeke/unsafe) and [result](https://github.com/auoeke/result) and is hosted at Central as `net.auoeke:reflect`.
-Its size is ~78 KiB.
+Its shallow size is ~78 KiB.

 ```groovy
 repositories {